 Talking Points: Money Follows the Person (MFP)

 Current status: Sens.
 Portman (R-OH) and Cantwell (D-WA), and Reps.
 Guthrie (R-KY) and Dingell (D-MI) introduced bipartisan legislation, The EMPOWER Care Act (S. 548 / H.R, 1342), to improve and extend the program for five years.
-H.R.
-3253, the Empowering Beneficiaries, Ensuring Access, and Strengthening Accountability Act, signed into law on August 6, extends the program through calendar year 2019.
+Absent an agreement on a permanent or long-term solution, MFP continues to receive short-term extensions, with the latest through November 30, 2020.

 Key messages and learn more: Review our Improve Access to Medicaid Home and Community-Based Services issue brief to learn more about this issue and why you should thank Congress for supporting MFP extension and continue to urge for a long-term solution.